zopefoundation/z3c.sqlalchemy/README.txt

 =============

 - Zope 2.8+, Zope 3.X
-- SQLAlchemy 0.4.0 or higher  (no support for SQLAlchemy 0.3)
+- SQLAlchemy 0.4.6 or higher  (no support for SQLAlchemy 0.3)
+- zope.sqlalchemy 0.1.0 or higher
 - Python 2.4+